Terrence Hardiman: 1990s: Cadfael and The Demon Headmaster

 A notable small role Hardiman played was a version of the Sergeant Wilson character from Dad's Army, in a 1995 episode of time travel comedy Goodnight Sweetheart, called "Don't Get Around Much Any More."
 Nicholas Lyndhurst's character Gary Sparrow goes back in time to a bank in the 1940s, and encounters characters called Mainwaring and Wilson.
 Hardiman's portrayal was a keenly observed impersonation of John Le Mesurier's own performance, incorporating many of the tics and mannerisms of the original.

 From 1996 to 1998, Hardiman starred as the eponymous Demon Headmaster in the children's television drama series, which ran to three series and proved popular with adults as well as children.
 He reprised his role as a cameo in the 2019 revival.

 Hardiman also appeared as Grand Wizard Egbert Hellibore in four episodes of The Worst Witch.
 Hardiman appeared in the second series of The Worst Week of My Life.
-Another notable recent role was as a devious Swiss murder victim in an episode of crime mystery series Jonathan Creek.
+Another notable recent role was as a devious Swiss murder victim in an episode of crime mystery series Jonathan Creek entitled The Eyes of Tiresias.

 Hardiman's other major recurring role was as Brother Cadfael's ecclesiastical superior, Father Abbot Radulfus, in the television series.
 Joining him throughout the series as Prior Robert was Michael Culver, who had played his predecessor Major Brandt in Secret Army.